bertozzivill/train-the-trainers/episodes/live-coding.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Note: This content was originally published in the Carpentries Instructor Training
+Note: This content is adapted from the [Carpentries Instructor Training][instructor-training].

 One of the cornerstones of The Carpentries teaching is live
 coding: *instructors do not use slides to teach coding*, but work through the lesson material,